Sudip1844/movielink-quick-gen/replit.md

 ## Overview
 A movie link shortening service that allows admins to create short links for movie downloads with optional ad displays.
 The application consists of an admin panel for link management and a redirect page that handles the short URLs.

-## Recent Changes
-- **Migration from Lovable to Replit (2025-01-29)**: Migrated the project from Lovable platform to Replit
-  - Replaced React Router with Wouter for routing
-  - Migrated from Supabase to Replit's PostgreSQL database with Drizzle ORM
-  - Moved client-side localStorage logic to server-side API endpoints
-  - Implemented proper client/server separation for security
-  - Updated all components to use @tanstack/react-query for API calls
-  - Fixed toast notifications to display for only 1 second
-  - Redesigned redirect page with beautiful MovieZone branding
-  - Added persistent PostgreSQL database storage (DatabaseStorage)
-  - Enhanced redirect page with additional movie-related content sections
   - **Redirect Page Optimization (2025-01-29)**: Major improvements to match design specifications
     - Changed timer from 15 seconds to single 10-second countdown
     - Movie name now displays above timer during countdown, hidden after completion